laravel/nova-docs/4.0/resources/fields.md

 Markdown::make('Biography'),
 ```

-By default, Markdown fields will not display their content when viewing a resource on its detail page.
-It will be hidden behind a "Show Content" link, that when clicked will reveal the content.
-You may specify the Markdown field should always display its content by calling the `alwaysShow` method on the field itself:
+By default, Markdown fields will not display their content when viewing a resource's detail page.
+Instead, the content will be hidden behind a "Show Content" link that will reveal the field's content when clicked.
+You may specify that the Markdown field should always display its content by calling the `alwaysShow` method on the field itself:

 ```php
 Markdown::make('Biography')->alwaysShow(),